tum-pbs/dl-surrogates/README.md

 Level set function "phi" is saved in the file "phi.pt.saved".
 Rename it as "phi.pt" if one wants to continue running from it.
 The flow field (i.e. velocity-X) with streamlines can be plot:

 <img src="figures/Streamlines.png" alt="drawing" style="height:300px;"/>

+## Bezier-curve-based optimisation
+*The tutorial and code will come up soon*